Realtor Receiver services

 • How will the property be sold?

-The home will be listed on the MLS and marketed like any residential or commercial sale.
+The home may be listed on the MLS and marketed like any residential or commercial sale.
 If necessary, the home will be sold off market to expedite the sale.
-All offers will be handled professionally and according to court orders and TREC rules .
+All offers will be handled professionally and according to court orders and Texas Association of Realtors rules and regulations .

 • What if the property needs repairs?